golang/vulndb/doc/format.md

 which use these symbols will be marked as vulnerable.
 If omitted, any program which imports this module will be marked vulnerable.

+These should be the symbols initially detected or identified in the CVE or other source.

+## Derived Symbols

+`derived_symbols` are additional symbols that are calculated from `symbols`, such as by static analysis tools like `govulncheck`.

+Potentially, the set of derived symbols can differ with the module version.
+We don't attempt to capture that level of detail.
+Most of the values of `derived_symbols` as of this writing were obtained from a module version that was just prior to the version that the report listed as fixed.

 ## Versions

 The `versions` sections of the YAML contain information about when